simiat/Project_Group19/page3.md

 ![39.Gemini_FewShot5](https://github.com/simiat/Project_Group19/blob/master/immagini_markdown/39.Gemini_FewShot5.png)

-Gemini indicates that crystal habit is associated with the `hasCrystalHabit` property.
+Gemini indicates that crystal habit is associated with the **hasCrystalHabit** property.
 However, since we are uncertain about the domain and range of this property, as well as its actual existence, we consulted the Natural Specimen Description Ontology to verify this information.

 ![40.ArCo_CrystalHabit](https://github.com/simiat/Project_Group19/blob/master/immagini_markdown/40.ArCo_CrystalHabit.png)

-We discovered that a class called ‘Crystal Habit’ does indeed exist and serves as the range for the `hasCrystalHabit` property, which is the focus of our inquiry.
-We then constructed a query to retrieve the labels of subjects and their values associated with the `hasCrystalHabit` property.
+We discovered that a class called **Crystal Habit** does indeed exist and serves as the range for the **hasCrystalHabit** property, which is the focus of our inquiry.
+We then constructed a query to retrieve the labels of subjects and their values associated with the **hasCrystalHabit** property.
 Specifically, we aimed to find the crystal habit of an entity labeled ‘topaz’ in Italian, using the `LANG` operator and the regular expression `&&` to combine the two conditions.

 ```sparql
 PREFIX a-spe: <https://w3id.org/arco/ontology/natural-specimen-description/>